 Taurine: Found in various animal meats, taurine is a sulfonic acid that contributes to the metabolism of fats and fights oxidative stress during workouts.

-B-vitamins: Vitamins B1, B2 B5, and B6 all play important roles in energy production and efficiency, while Vitamin B12 supports blood production and Vitamin B3 boosts DNA repair and promote healthier skin.
+B-vitamins: Vitamins B1, B2 B5, and B6 all play important roles in energy production and efficiency, while vitamin B12 supports blood production and vitamin B3 boosts DNA repair and promotes healthier skin.

 Research published in Food and Chemical Toxicology cited that 400mg of caffeine a day is the upper limit for adults.
 What does this mean to you?
-One cup of instant coffee contains 60-80mg of caffeine, but high street flat whites contain anything between 65mg (Pret-a-Manger) and 160mg at Starbucks.
+One cup of instant coffee contains 60-80mg of caffeine, but high street flat whites contain anything between 65mg at Pret A Manger and 160mg at Starbucks.

 Some pre-workout brands spill over the recommended daily dose.
 ProSupps Mr Hyde NitroX pre-workout, for example, houses an uncomfortable 410mg of caffeine in a 7.5g scoop.

-As sports nutritionist Matt Lovell points out there are definitely some pre-workout products that you should actively avoid.
-"I would say any speed cousins, amphetamine cousins.
+As sports nutritionist Matt Lovell points out, there are definitely some pre-workout products you should actively avoid.
+'I would say any speed cousins, amphetamine cousins.
 Some pre-workouts basically contain ecstasy.
-Or close to it," says Lovell.
+Or close to it,’ he says.

-The all important question: if you're going to boost your performance with pre-workout, when is the optimum time to take it?
-As, Lowell explains, just because it's called pre-workout that doesn't necessarily mean you have to take it pre your workout.
-"You can take them 15-20 minute before training," says Lovell.
-"But for longer sessions, you could delay until an hour into the session."
+Like we've mentioned above, most people take pre-workout around 30 minutes to one hour before they work out, but just because it's called pre-workout that doesn't necessarily mean you have to take it prior to your workout.
+'For longer sessions, you could delay until an hour into the session,' suggests Lovell.
 Always refer to the label of your pre-workout for specifics.
-In fact, it may be worth cycling your pre-workout intake, says Lovell.

 If you continue to take pre-workout on a regular basis, your body can build up a tolerance to its effects, which is why Lovell advises cycling the supplement, or coming off it for six to eight weeks at a time to give your body a chance to reset.
-"Cycling is the way forwards," says Lovell.
-"Also get some stimulant-free ones [that] you can use most days or just some plain old tyrosine which is a very good budget pre-workout."
+'Cycling is the way forwards,' he says.
+‘Also get some stimulant-free ones [that] you can use most days or just some plain old tyrosine, which is a very good budget pre-workout.'

 Increased concentration and focus: Pre-workout is packed with caffeine, which is know to enhance cognition.
-As research published in the Journal of Alzheimer's Disease found, caffeine works on people's arousal, mood and concentration, so if you want to be focused on a workout, pre-workout is the supp for you.
+As research published in the Journal of Alzheimer's Disease found, caffeine works to boost people's arousal, mood and concentration, so if you want to be focused on a workout, pre-workout is the supp for you.

-The University of Córdoba found the citrulline added to pre-workout could add up to 53 per cent more bench press reps in a workout
+The University of Córdoba found the citrulline added to pre-workout could add up to 53% more bench press reps in a workout.

-In another study, pre-workout containing citrulline was found to give cyclists a 12 per cent longer ride before hitting exhaustion
+In another study, pre-workout containing citrulline was found to give cyclists a 12% longer ride before hitting exhaustion.